kolkhis/tech-notes/perl/variables.md

 - `$^I`: Stores the in-place edit extension (used with the `-i` flag).
     - Define this variable to enable in-place editing.
 Use `undef $^I` to disable in-place editing.
-    - Like using `sed -i.bak`, perl supports the same thing.
     - `$^I` stores the backup extension you set (`perl -p -i.bak -e '..'`).
     - If you set it (e.g., `our $^I = '.bak'`), Perl will create a backup of the original file.
+    - Like using `sed -i.bak`, perl supports the same thing.
-    - Example from the command-line:
+    - Example CLI usage:
       ```bash
       perl -pi.bak -e 's/foo/bar/' file.txt
       ```
-      will back up the original file to `file.txt.bak`.
+      This will back up the original file to `file.txt.bak`.

 - `$^W`: Current value of `warnings`.
     - Shows if warnings are enabled.
     - Rarely used directly.
 Instead, use `use warnings;`.

 - `$.`: Line number in the current input file.

 - `$/`: Input record separator (default is newline).
     - Changing it lets you change how Perl reads input.
     - You can change it to read whole files in one go.
     - Example: `undef $/;` reads the entire file at once.

 - `$\`: Output record separator.
     - Adds a string after every `print`.
     - Ex: